orthopus/01-myocoach/docs/server-programming-manual.md

 On the system settings interface, select _1 System Options_, _S4 Hostname_ then _OK_.
 Type the new name _"myocoach"_.
 Select _Finish_ to save the configuration.
 Finally, select _Yes_ to reboot the system for the changes take effect.

-The hostname of the _hosts_ file have to be refreshed to save the new hostname.
+The hostname of the _hosts_ file has to be refreshed to save the new hostname.

 ```bash
 pi@myocoach:~ $ less /etc/hosts